 We are interested in firms that can fund their own growth without having to turn to external sources, companies that are less likely to suffer permanent loss and impair investors’ capital during times of market crisis.

 Because of the more volatile nature of the asset class, we pay particular attention to the economies in which we invest.
 We look for countries with positive current account and foreign direct investment numbers — those less reliant on volatile stock and bond flows.

-In short, we also look for financially sound, free-cash-flow generative countries with limited external dependence.The Collaborative Approach of a Global Generalist
+In short, we also look for financially sound, free-cash-flow generative countries with limited external dependence.A Unique Collaborative Approach to Research

-The portfolio is concentrated, with around 40-65 names, and is constructed with collaboration and input from managers and analysts across the Thornburg equity team, in accordance with Thornburg’s global generalist structure.
+The portfolio is concentrated, with around 50-80 names, and is constructed with collaboration and input from managers and analysts across the entire Thornburg equity team.

 The managers have a bias towards higher-quality companies with a more conservative capital structure and do not believe they need to go far out on the risk curve to capture the higher returns associated with the emerging-markets asset class.